 Identify whether there are any express provisions written into the contract which might be relevant to the Covid-19 situation.
 For example, we would consider clauses dealing with the following to be highly relevant (but this is not an exhaustive list):

 - Force majeure;

-- Extensions of time;
+- · Extensions of time;

 - Material Adverse Change (or Material Adverse Effect);

-- Changes in law;
+- · Changes in law;

-- Frustration and illegality;
+- · Frustration and illegality;

-- Price adjustment mechanisms and currency fluctuations;
+- · Price adjustment mechanisms and currency fluctuations;

-- Financial uncertainty of a party (including insolvency);
+- Financial uncertainty of a party (including insolvency) and

-- Insurance;

-- Notice provisions;
+- · Insurance.

-- Limitation and exclusions of liability; and

-- Jurisdiction and dispute resolution (see above).